 An Amazing Day Trip To The Seven Sisters

-If you haven’t already been, then a day trip to the Seven Sisters should definitely be on your bucket list.
-In this post you’ll find all the information you need to help you plan your own day trip to the Seven Sisters.
+If you haven’t already been, a day trip to the Seven Sisters should definitely be on your travel bucket list.
+In this post, you’ll find all the information you need to plan your own unforgettable Seven Sisters travel experience.

 The Seven Sisters are a series of dramatic chalk cliffs which overlook the English Channel.
 The trail from Seaford to Eastbourne is one of the prettiest coastal walks in England.
 As the name suggests, there are seven hills (‘sisters’) as well as a few smaller hills on each side of the Sisters.